DistributedSystemsGroup/YELP-DS/README.md

 mai@eurecom.fr
 cai@eurecom.fr

-If you have any issues.
+If you have any issue.